Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 Please see the [references](#references) for details on the data presented in this chart.
-It was updated 5/30/24 to reflect apples-to-apples comparisons, using pass@1 results from AutoCodeRover and results from OpenDevin that don't use hints.
+It was corrected on 5/30/24 to reflect apples-to-apples comparisons, using pass@1 results from AutoCodeRover and results from OpenDevin that don't use hints.
 The [official SWE Bench Lite leaderboard](https://www.swebench.com)